 The treatment paradigm does not significantly change in prolonged courses compared to the acute phase.

-- Individualized general and specific interventions help the patient and family optimize safety and enhance physical and emotional well-being during the course of dementia.14
+- Individualized general and specific interventions help the patient and family optimize safety and enhance physical and emotional well-being.

 - Patients, family members and other caregivers, and clinicians often need to address difficult situations as cognition worsens.
 Physical and sensory limitations and neuropsychiatric symptoms may also develop.
 Individuals may lose their ability to manage finances or other instrumental activities of daily living.